Lilla-Kavecsanszki/friends-quiz/README.md

 1. As a viewer of the website, I want to easily navigate the site, so I can find what I need (most importantly, the quiz efficiently.
-2. As a viewer of the website, I want to understand what the game is about.
+2. As a potential new visitor of the website, I want to understand what the game is about and its rules.
-4. As a viewer of the website, I want to be able to see my final result and progression before thats.
+3. As a viewer of the website, I want to be able to see my final result and progression in the meantime.
+4. As an interested observer and/or hiring manager, I want to be able to find the web developer and see other projects from her on social media and industry relevant sites

 [Back to top](https://github.com/Lilla-Kavecsanszki/friends-quiz#contents)